adxsrc/trad/demos/onezonepolfast.md

     name: python3
 ---

-# Polarized One-Zone Model for Accretion Flows
+# Fast Polarized One-Zone Model for Accretion Flows

-This notebook contains an one-zone model used in the EHT Sgr A* Theory Paper VIII.
+This notebook contains a fast one-zone model identical to the one used in the EHT Sgr A* Theory Paper VIII.

 It assumes that the emissivity of Sgr A* comes from a sphere with radius $R$ with uniform density $n_e$, magnetic fields $B$, temperature $\Theta_\mathrm{e}$, etc.